 Hello, my name is Elisa Andersen, and I've been working at the Writing Studio since 2016.
 I have a BA in English and a minor in Creative Writing from Concordia University Irvine and an MA in Publishing from City, University of London.
 While studying at Concordia, I was lucky enough to be the Editor of The Aerie, Concordia's Literary Magazine, and a Core Peer Tutor for CENG 202.
 Currently, I work as an Editorial & Marketing Assistant at Plural Publishing.
 I look forward to another year of helping graduate and online students as an OWL consultant!
 My best advice for all writers is that your topic is everything.
 The best essays are the ones that you've enjoyed writing.

 Hi!
-I’m Kendall Davis and I graduated from CUI back in 2016 with a BA in Biblical Languages and Theatre.
+I’m Kendall Davis and I graduated from CUI in 2016 with a BA in Biblical Languages and Theatre.
 While an undergraduate at CUI I worked for the Writing Studio and the OWL.
-I’m currently working on my MDiv with Concordia Seminary St. Louis where I have continued to provide writing tutoring and editing services to both Masters and Doctoral students at the Seminary.
-I am currently living in Wichita, KS while serving on my vicarage.
-In the past year I helped to start Concordia Seminary’s student journal, Grapho, which published its first issue this past May.
-I have a deep love for helping people utilize writing as a medium to communicate their thoughts and ideas effectively and persuasively.
+I’m currently finishing up my MDiv at Concordia Seminary in St. Louis where I have continued to provide writing tutoring and editing services to both Masters and Doctoral students at the Seminary.
+I also helped to start Concordia Seminary’s student journal, Grapho.
+I spent 2019-20 studying at the University of Cambridge where I earned a Diploma in Theology and Ministry with merit.
+I love helping people utilize writing as a medium to communicate their ideas effectively and persuasively.
+It’s been a joy to work for the OWL the past several years.
 I look forward to reading your work.

 Hi there!
 I’m Zach Dean, and I graduated from CUI in 2013 with a BA in English and a minor in Global Cultural Studies.
 After spending over two years in human resources, I made the decision to pursue graduate studies as a full-time student at Cal State University Long Beach, where I am working towards my Masters in English Literature.
 Ultimately, my hope is to teach literature and writing to undergraduate and graduate students like yourself.
 My favorite activities include reading, traveling, baking, and spending far too much time browsing cat videos on Youtube.
 I am thrilled to be a part of the OWL (a secret dream of mine since my years as an undergraduate at CUI) and am looking forward to reading your essays, stories, emails, and whatever else you pass along to us!